ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 \section Preliminaries Preliminaries

-- start by making a directory where you will run the analysis:
+- Start by making a directory where you will run the analysis:

 		$ mkdir /home/gstlalcbc/engineering/5